mongodb/mongo-php-library/RELEASING.md

 merge the ensuing release commits up to master with `--strategy=ours`, which will ignore changes from the merged commits.

+## Update extension requirement

+In `composer.json`, ensure that the version of `ext-mongodb` is correct for the library version being released.

-## Update composer.json and CI matrices
+## Update CI matrices

 This is especially important before releasing a new minor version.

-Ensure that the extension requirement and branch alias in `composer.json` are correct for the library version being released.
-For example, the 1.15.0 release of the library should depend on version `^1.15.0` of the extension and master branch alias should be `1.15.x-dev`.

 If this is the first release of a minor version for the library, it is likely following an extension release.
 The `vars` for calling `compile extension` from